abilandz/PH8124/Lecture_4/Lecture_4.md

 echo ${REPLY}
 ```

-For the more complicated menus **Bash** offers built-in command **select** which is covered later in the lecture.
+For the more complicated menus, **Bash** offers built-in command **select** which is covered later in the lecture.

 The flag ```-s``` ('silent') hides in the terminal the user input:

 ```bash
 read -s Password
 ```
 Now the user's input is not showed in the terminal as you typed it, but it was stored nevertheless in the variable **Password**.
 Within your subsequent code you can programmatically do some checks on the content of **Password**.
-This is a very simple-minded mechanism how you can handle passwords, etc.
+This is a very simple-minded mechanism for how you can handle passwords, etc.

 Finally, with the following example:

 ```bash
 read -t 5
 ```
-the user is given 5 seconds to provide some input from a keyboard to the command **read**.
+the user is given 5 seconds to provide some input from a keyboard.
 If the user within the specified time interval does not provide any input, the **read** command reaches the timeout and terminates.
 The code execution proceeds like nothing happened.
 Therefore, within the specified time interval we are given the chance to type something and to modify the default execution of the code.
 All the above flags can be combined, which can make the usage of **read** command quite handy, and your scripts both interactive and flexible during execution.

 The command **read** can be used in some other contexts as well, e.g. to parse the file content line-by-line in combination with loops---this is covered at the end of today's lecture.